valencialie11/cz1016_kdrama/README.md

 ## 4. Facial analysis
 4.1.
 Image.py: scrape images off the mydramalist website using the url scraped previously and converting the images into grayscale

 4.1. facial_similarity.ipynb: do facial similarity analysis on all images of actors that we scraped before.
-Match these actors and actresses with the output csv in the senti.ipynb according (e.g. actor A looks the most similar to actor B and actor B is matched with actress C). (requirements_vgg.txt as the virtual environment)
+Match these actors and actresses with the output csv in the senti.ipynb accordingly (e.g. actor A looks the most similar to actor B and actor B is matched with actress C). (requirements_vgg.txt as the virtual environment)

 ## 5. Visualisation